Tarsal tunnel syndrome: Diagnosis

 Diagnosis is based upon physical examination findings.
 Patients' pain history and a positive Tinel's sign are the first steps in evaluating the possibility of tarsal tunnel syndrome.
 X-ray can rule out fracture.
 MRI can assess for space occupying lesions or other causes of nerve compression.
 Ultrasound can assess for synovitis or ganglia.
 Nerve conduction studies alone are not, but they may be used to confirm the suspected clinical diagnosis.
 Common causes include trauma, varicose veins, neuropathy and space-occupying anomalies within the tarsal tunnel.
 Tarsal tunnel syndrome is also known to affect both athletes and individuals that stand a lot.

-A neurologist or a physiatrist usually administers nerve conduction tests or supervises a trained technologist.
+A neurologist or a physiologist usually administers nerve conduction tests or supervises a trained technologist.
 During this test, electrodes are placed at various spots along the nerves in the legs and feet.
 Both sensory and motor nerves are tested at different locations.
 Electrical impulses are sent through the nerve and the speed and intensity at which they travel is measured.
 If there is compression in the tunnel, this can be confirmed and pinpointed with this test.
 Some doctors do not feel that this test is necessarily a reliable way to rule out TTS.
 Some research indicates that nerve conduction tests will be normal in at least 50% of the cases.

 Given the unclear role of electrodiagnostics in the diagnosis of tarsal tunnel syndrome, efforts have been made in the medical literature to determine which nerve conduction studies are most sensitive and specific for tibial mononeuropathy at the level of the tarsal tunnel.
 An evidence-based practice topic put forth by the professional organization, the American Association of Neuromuscular & Electrodiagnostic Medicine has determined that Level C, Class III evidence exists for the use of tibial motor nerve conduction studies, medial and lateral plantar mixed nerve conduction studies, and medial and lateral plantar sensory nerve conduction studies.
 The role of needle electromyography remains less defined.